Insight Student Writing Competition 2022

 Staff from HEIs may submit up to four papers on behalf of their students and act as the corresponding author.

-Read the winning articles from 2021 in the special digital magazine
+Read the winning articles from 2022 in this digital copy of Insight magazine

 How to enter

-The entry period opens on 4 July and you need to email your articles to [email protected] by 9am on Monday 26 September 2022.
+The entry period is now open and you need to email your articles to [email protected] by 9am on 1 September 2023.

 All submissions will be reviewed by the Insight Editorial Board and the highest scoring papers published in December.
 Some revisions to papers may be requested prior to publication.
 The judges' decisions are final and no correspondence will be entered into.